Open Source Summit Korea

 Please note the following technical requirements:

-• All speakers must supply their own computers and adapters to use during their talk.
+• All speakers must bring their own computers and adapters for their talks.

 • The room will include a screen, projector, and (2) microphones; panelists will each receive their own microphones.

 All speakers are required to submit their final presentation slides ahead of the event.
-In addition to providing a hard copy for accessibility purposes, we find that adding the presentations before the event helps to drive interest in attending the session.
-The deadline for presentations is Monday, November 3.
+In addition to providing a hard copy for accessibility, we find that adding the presentations before the event helps drive interest in attending the session.
+The deadline for presentations is August 10.

 You can download a conference-branded presentation template here; use of the template is optional.